SahithiShresta4/Recommendation-engine/README.md

 Recommendatio Engines are used in variety of areas such as movies,music,books,clothes.
 Recommendation Engines recommend things to the users based on users choices.

-Movie Recommendation Engine suggests top 10 movies based on the movie which user has searched for.Uses KNN Algorithm to find the movies which are close to the particular movie.
+Movie Recommendation Engine suggests top 10 movies based on the movie which user has searched for.Uses KNN Algorithm to find the movies which are close to the particular movie.<br /><br />
 Installation and Running-<br />
   1. Clone this repository or Download zip file to your computer.</br>
   2. Run app.py</br>